ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

     pre-commit run --all-files --show-diff-on-failure

-This command will show the current and expected style of the code if any of the hooks fail.
+This command shows the current and expected style of the code if any of the hooks fail.

 Tox